frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 For your screen, there are three main aspects to consider: size, native resolution, refresh rate.

+#### Screen size

-The screen size is self-explanatory, but depending on your usage, you might have different preferences.
+Depending on your usage, you might have different preferences.
 Bigger screens are nicer for media and gaming, but the laptop becomes heavier.
 The current industry usually proposes 3 main otions: 13', 15' or 17' (number of inches along the diagonal of the display).

+#### Native resolution
 ![screen-resolution](images/screen-resolution.png)

 If you have spend a bit of time on video platforms such as YouTube, you may remember the quality settings of videos (1080p, 720p, etc.).
 As shown in the illustration above, you will find the dominant video quality settings on the market nowadays.

 Why am I showing this?
 If you're using your laptop for media, and your movies are all in FHD (1080p), going for a laptop with QHD or UHD native resolution will cost you a lot more and won't change anything to your viewing [^1].
 You get optimal results when your screen **native resolution** (number of physical pixels on each side of your screen) matches the resolution of the media you are watching, and that also applies to gaming.

+#### Refresh rate

 Alright, what is the refresh rate now?
 It is the maximum number of times a pixel on your screen will change value per second.
 What does this mean?
 A low value like 60Hz might sometimes look like there is some flickering, while high values like 165Hz will look much smoother.